DarienNouri/Trading-Strategy-Project/resources/Notes.md

-# Comparative Analysis of Machine Learning Models in Trading Signal Generation
+# Project Resources

-This markdown page serves as a quick reference for a project focused on evaluating Convolutional Neural Networks (CNN), Long Short-Term Memory (LSTM) networks, Autoregressive Integrated Moving Average (ARIMA), and Ordinary Least Squares (OLS) models.
+This markdown page serves as a reference for a project focused on evaluating Convolutional Neural Networks (CNN), Long Short-Term Memory (LSTM) networks, Autoregressive Integrated Moving Average (ARIMA), and Ordinary Least Squares (OLS) models.
 The goal is to investigate their efficacy in generating trading signals for U.S. equities, with an emphasis on linking model predictive accuracy to actionable trading strategies for improved risk management and portfolio optimization.

-### Concepts and Ideas
+## Concepts and Ideas

 - **LSTM for Momentum Trading**: An exploration of using LSTM networks to enhance momentum trading strategies by incorporating mean reversion and changepoint detection, providing a comprehensive method for trend estimation and position sizing.
 [Link](https://medium.datadriveninvestor.com/create-superior-momentum-trading-with-tensorflow-5de203f8334f)

 - **Cointegration and Pairs Trading**: A detailed guide on identifying cointegrated stock pairs using statistical tests, estimating error-correction models, and backtesting pairs trading strategies in Python.
 It offers a comprehensive exploration of pairs trading mechanics, including the use of statistical tests for cointegration and the practical application of these concepts through Python code examples.
 [Blog Post](https://letianzj.github.io/cointegration-pairs-trading.html)

-### Examples
+## Examples

 1. **Trading Probability and PnL Calculation**: A basic guide on calculating trading probabilities and profit/loss, useful for foundational trading strategies.
 [GitHub](https://github.com/ThomasAFink/trading-profit-loss-diagram-and-simple-trading-probabilities/blob/main/README.md)